dokester/BayesicFitting/docs/Dimensions.md

 | &nbsp; | ![DimensionsEquation-3](images/dimeq-3.png "Eq 3") | (3) |
 |:-:|:-|-------------------------------------------------:|

-For a 4-d (hyper)ball there is a 3-d ball at every x value.
+In 4 dimensions we have a 4-d filled (hyper)ball of which the projection on the x axis yields a 3-d ball at every x value.

 <!--latex
 \begin{displaymath}